qiansunn/dpu-update/README.md

     }
     OEM FRU data updated successfully.

-To ensure the FRU writing takes effect, follow these steps:
+To ensure the FRU writing takes effect, follow these steps and in the order listed below:
-- Run the Script Command: Set the desired OEM data by sending the script command to the BMC.
+1) Run the Script Command: Set the desired OEM data by sending the script command to the BMC.
-- Reboot the DPU: This will update the SMBIOS table on the DPU, and the dmidecode output will reflect the changes.
+2) Reboot the DPU: This will update the SMBIOS table on the DPU, and the dmidecode output will reflect the changes.
-- Reboot the BMC: This will update the FRU information on the BMC accordingly.
+3) Reboot the BMC: This will update the FRU information on the BMC accordingly.

 ## Precondition (Controller Host)
 1. Avaiable connection to DPU BMC